gmu-swe/phosphor/README.md

 Interacting with Phosphor
 -----
 Phosphor exposes a simple API to allow you to mark data with tags, and to retrieve those tags.
-The class ``edu.columbia.cs.psl.phosphor.runtime.Tainter`` contains all relevant methods (ignore the methods ending with the suffix $$INVIVO_PC, they are used internally), namely, getTaint(...) and taintedX(...) (with one X for each data type: taintedByte, taintedBoolean, etc).
+The class ``edu.columbia.cs.psl.phosphor.runtime.Tainter`` contains all relevant methods (ignore the methods ending with the suffix $$PHOSPHOR, they are used internally), namely, getTaint(...) and taintedX(...) (with one X for each data type: taintedByte, taintedBoolean, etc).

-We suggest that when you instrument your project, you pass any directories containing classes to the Phosphor instrumenter so that it can [properly resolve class hierarchies](http://chrononsystems.com/blog/java-7-design-flaw-leads-to-huge-backward-step-for-the-jvm).
-For example, if we were instrumenting our "PhosphorTest" folder, we would pass the "PhosphorTest/bin" as an additional argument to our instrumenter.

 Support for Android
 ----